 And let’s take a look at the Google Search Central homepage and its Largest Contentful Paint.

-Google also provides a bunch of exmaples of LCP in their guide to LCP.
+Google also provides a bunch of examples of LCP in its guide to LCP.

 How To Measure Largest Contentful Paint

 The Largest Contentful Paint of any website can be measured in the field to ensure the changes support users’ device capabilities and their network conditions.
 It can also be measured in the lab because testing performance in the lab is essential when developing new features before they are released in production.